alejoluc/LazyPDO/README.md

 ## Why not use a Dependency Injection Container instead?

 You can, and you can put LazyPDO into it.
-You can also get the lazy behavior with native PDO inside a DIC, as long as you never pass the PDO key directly and pass the container instead (in which case, it's not a DIC, it's a Service Locator, which [some people](http://www.davidarno.org/2015/10/21/is-the-service-locator-an-anti-pattern/) consider an [anti-pattern](http://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/) that should be avoided, but not [all of them](https://candordeveloper.com/2013/04/10/dependency-injection-is-over-hyped/)).
-If you do pass the PDO key directly, you do not get the same behavior as with LazyPDO, because when you access a member in a DIC, it will most likely instantiate it.
+But if you want to use native PDO, you could also get the lazy behavior by using a DIC, as long as you never pass the PDO key directly and pass the container instead (in which case, it's not a DIC, it's a Service Locator, which [some people](http://www.davidarno.org/2015/10/21/is-the-service-locator-an-anti-pattern/) consider an [anti-pattern](http://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/) that should be avoided, but not [all of them](https://candordeveloper.com/2013/04/10/dependency-injection-is-over-hyped/)).
+If you do pass the PDO key directly, however, you do not get the same behavior as with LazyPDO, because when you access a member in a DIC, the DIC will most likely instantiate what it contains in said key.
 Consider [Pimple](https://github.com/silexphp/pimple), which by the way I think is great.

 ```php
 <?php